haberdashPI/vscode-master-key/notes.md

     repeat last pre-action selection
     repeat last selection/action pair

+- require parsing to validate modes to be all negations or all positive mode specifications
 - move modalkeys.selectbetween to selection-utilities.selectBetween
 - expand to the full keybindings and start dogfooding the current setup